 MPLS Networks: What You Need To Know

+Why use MPLS Networks?
 In many ways, Multiprotocol Label Switching (MPLS) networks are the glue that holds business operations together.
 Without them, a good portion of modern-day productivity as we know it would come to a grinding halt.

-But, the cracks in that once-solid foundation are beginning to show.
+The cracks in that once-solid foundation are beginning to show.
 Is it time for your organization to consider an MPLS alternative?
 This post will bring you up to speed on what you need to know about MPLS networks so you can make that decision and take steps to put a new solution in place if needed.

+So, what is MPLS Network?
 MPLS networks are most commonly used to house data in a company’s headquarters or data center.
 This data can be transferred to a nearby branch office with little or no lag time and works well for many small and medium-sized businesses.

 Each time a packet arrives in the network, it’s automatically assigned to a forwarding equivalence class, which eliminates the need for this evaluation to happen every time new packets enter.

 MPLS also allows similar packets to be grouped together.
 For example, packets carrying data might go one way while packets carrying video might go another.
 This leads to increased optimization over traditional routed IP networks.
+In a nutshell, that is how MPLS Network works.

 The technology has been around for more than 20 years and has mostly worked fine up until the point when globalization really began to take hold.
 For some organizations, it might still be the way to go.

+Now that you know what is an MPLS network and how MPLS works, lets address the challenges.
 Moving beyond those physical locations using MPLS is very difficult.
 There’s no such thing as a global MPLS provider, so businesses are left to their own devices to piece together a solution from multiple vendors.

 Even if you can cobble something together, odds are that it will take a long time to set up and still be subject to issues like latency and packet loss.